ljpatrick/marxpaint/docs/README.txt

          Detailed instructions on command-line and configuration-file
          options, for those who don't want to use Tux Paint Config.
        * PNG.txt
-         Notes on creating PNG format images for use in Tux Paint
+         Notes on creating PNG format bitmapped images for use in Tux Paint
+       * SVG.txt
+         Notes on creating SVG format vector images for use in Tux Paint

    --------------------------------------------------------------------------